-There are three public holidays this month, with many offices and shops shut for the Día de la Constitución next Thursday 6 December, and Inmaculada Concepción on Saturday 8.
-And of course Christmas Day is also a public holiday.
+There are two public holidays this month, with many offices and shops shut for the Día de la Constitución next Friday 6 December.
+Often, the 8th is also a public holiday for Inmaculada Concepción but that falls on a Sunday this year.
+The second public holiday this month is of course Christmas Day itself.

 The Día de la Constitución is very much a political holiday, since it marks Spain’s transition from dictatorship to democracy.
 After the death of General Franco, the newly and freely elected Government introduced a democratic constitution which was approved by referendum on 6 December in 1978.
 Christmas Day hopefully needs no explanation!

 These are the last public holidays of 2019.
 The full list of next year’s public holidays is HERE.